 Beating the Heat (& Cold)

 The Black Rock Desert is a flat, prehistoric lakebed, composed of a hardpan alkali, ringed by majestic mountains.
 Daytime temperatures routinely exceed 100°F and the humidity is extremely low.
 Because the atmosphere is so dry you may not feel particularly warm, but you’ll be steadily drying up.
 Sunscreen, lip balm and lotion are key to your comfort.
 At nearly 4,000 feet above sea level, you will burn much faster and more severely than at lower elevations.
 Apply sunscreen every morning and repeat as needed.
 Be sure to have some kind of shade for your camp and lie low during the hottest part of the day.
-But when the sun drops over the horizon, temperatures can quickly plummet fifty degrees.
+When the sun drops over the horizon, temperatures can quickly plummet fifty degrees.
 Overnight lows can be in the 40s, so bring warm clothing and a good sleeping bag.

 It takes nearly everyone a day or so to adjust to the desert climate.
 Don’t be surprised if you spend your first day feeling queasy and cranky.
 DRINK WATER!
 Begin drinking more water when you leave home.
 To stay healthy and enjoy the week, drink water whether you think you need it or not.
 One and a half gallons of water per person per day is a good rule of thumb.